makkus/freckles/docs/freckles_profile_dotfiles.rst

 - the *.freckle* marker file in the root of a *freckle*
 - any file inside a freckle that starts with a ``.`` and ends with ``.freckle``

 If you want to provide additional metadata either way, the content of such a file needs to be `valid yaml`(TODO: link).
-Within *freckles* those two types are treated differently internally, and the second sort is used for more special cases, and might be different for each implementation of a *freckles* profile.
+Within *freckles* those two types are treated differently, and the second sort is used for more special cases, and might look different -- and have a different format -- for each implementation of a *freckles* profile.

-Let's only worry about the first type here, here's the most simple example of such a file:
+For now, let's only worry about the first type.
+Here's the most simple example of such a file:

 .. code-block:: yaml